-After becoming a licensed and certified operating room nurse, there are several career options that you can pursue from that point onwards.
+After becoming a licensed and certified operating room nurse, there are several career options that you can pursue.
 You can:

 - Practice as an OR nurse in one single medical facility

-- Practice as a travel perioperative nurse across states in several medical facilities
+- Practice as a traveling perioperative nurse across states in several medical facilities

 - Take administrative positions in operating room management